Areas of the Las Vegas Valley

 When we drive around Las Vegas, Henderson, and North Las Vegas, we think of everywhere in the valley as being within 40 minutes of anywhere.
 Most places in the valley are under 15 minutes away from a freeway during rush hour.

 There are only three main freeways throughout the valley, even though they have multiple names.
-County 215 is basically the same as Interstate 215- they both look the same… At one stretch, US 95 is a combination of US 93, US95, I515, and the brand new I11.
+County 215 is basically the same as I-215- they both look the same… At one stretch, US 95 is a combination of US 93, US 95, I-515, and the new I-11 (Interstate to Phoenix).

 Compass Direction Locations